Dhghomon/easy_rust/README.md

         MapDirection::North => println!("You are heading north."),
         MapDirection::NorthEast => println!("You are heading northeast."),
         // So much more left to type...
-        // (note: this will not compile), as it is not non-exhaustive }
+        // ⚠️, as it is not non-exhaustive
+    }
 }
 ```